-The following settings can be changed in the setup menu by selecting the $\P$ tab.
+The following settings can be changed in the setup menu by selecting the \P tab.

-Option Description TI I Welcome screen Allows you to select the image displayed as the welcome screen when the camera is turned on.
+Option Description Ф Welcome screen Allows you to select the image displayed as the welcome screen when the camera is turned on.
 Select COOLPIX to display the COOLPIX logo.
 Select Select an image to use an image captured with the camera as the welcome screen.
-6-0 49 Time zone and date Allows you to set settings related to the camera's date and time.
+6-6 49 Time zone and date Allows you to set settings related to the camera's date and time.
 The Time zone setting allows you to specify the time zone where the camera is mainly used and whether or not daylight saving time is in effect.
 When the travel destination () is selected, the camera automatically calculates the time difference between the travel destination and the home time zone (a), and saves images using the date and time of the travel destination.
-6 €50 Monitor settings Allows you to select the kind of information that is displayed during shooting mode and playback mode.
-If you select Framing grid+auto info , a grid is displayed when shooting to help you frame the shot.
-The default setting is Auto info .
+6 ◆50 Monitor settings Allows you to select whether or not to display information on the shooting screen and playback screen.
+If you select Framing grid+auto info, a grid is displayed when shooting to help you frame the shot.
+The default setting is Auto info.
 You can also change the image review setting or the monitor brightness.
-6 53 Print date Allows you to imprint the shooting date and time on images at the time of shooting.
-The default setting is Off . • The date cannot be imprinted in the following situations: - When using Panorama assist scene mode - When recording movies 6-6 55
+6 €53 Print date Allows you to imprint the shooting date and time on images at the time of shooting.
+The default setting is Off . • The date cannot be imprinted in the following situations: - When using Panorama assist scene mode - When recording movies 6 55

-Option Description ш Electronic VR Allows you to reduce blurring caused by camera shake when shooting.
-The default setting is Off . ≈ 56 Motion detection When the camera detects camera shake or subject movement at the time of shooting, it automatically increases ISO sensitivity and shutter speed to reduce blurring.
-The shift indicator glows green when the camera detects camera shake and increases shutter speed.
+Option Description Ш Motion detection When the camera detects camera shake or subject movement at the time of shooting, it automatically increases ISO sensitivity and shutter speed to reduce blurring.
+The 🔊 indicator glows green when the camera detects camera shake and increases shutter speed.
 The default setting is Auto . • When using certain shooting modes or settings, motion is not detected.
-In this case the shift indicator is not displayed.
-6 €57 AF assist When set to Auto , the AF-assist illuminator ( 2) lights up when shooting in dark surroundings to help the camera focus.
-The default setting is Auto . • The illuminator has a range of about 1.9 m (6 ft 2 in.) at the maximum wide-angle position and about 1.1 m (3 ft 7 in.) at the maximum telephoto position. • Even if Auto is selected, the AF-assist illuminator may not light depending on the position of the focus area or the scene mode that is selected.
-6 58 Digital zoom When set to On , rotating the zoom control to T ( Q ) at the maximum optical zoom position triggers digital zoom feature (□27).
-The default setting is On . ∂= 058 Sound settings Allows you to turn various camera sounds on and off.
-The Button sound and Shutter sound settings are On by default. • When using certain shooting modes or settings, the operation sound is disabled. ≈ 59 Auto off Allows you to set the amount of time that passes before the monitor turns off to save power.
-The default setting is 1 min . ∂= 059
+In this case the 🔊 indicator is not displayed.
+6- 056 AF assist When set to Auto , the AF-assist illuminator (□2) lights up when shooting in dark surroundings to help the camera focus.
+The default setting is Auto . • The illuminator has a range of about 1.9 m (6 ft 2 in.) at the maximum wide-angle position and about 1.1 m (3 ft 7 in.) at the maximum telephoto position. • Even if Auto is selected, the AF-assist illuminator may not light depending on the position of the focus area or the scene mode that is selected. ⇔ 57 Digital zoom When set to \mathbf{On} , rotating the zoom control to $\mathbf{T}(Q)$ at the maximum optical zoom position triggers digital zoom feature (\square 27).
+The default setting is \mathbf{On} . ∂- 058 Sound settings Allows you to turn various camera sounds on and off.
+The Button sound and Shutter sound settings are On by default. • When using certain shooting modes or settings, the operation sound is disabled. ∂-0 59 Auto off Allows you to set the amount of time that passes before the monitor turns off to save power.
+The default setting is 1 min .
+6 €59